 Even if we apply a label to calculate percentage values above or below the “normal” volume, this does not give us data useful enough to place a trade with any edge.

-Look at the picture below and understand how volume came before the price move, but not with an actionable signal (watch us do trading live each day in our trade rooms).
+Look at the picture below and understand how volume came before the price move, but not with an actionable signal.

 This is the very reason I decided to create a study which measures volume.
 When I decided to measure volume, I wanted to have a tool that could show me momentum and trend.